XimeraProject/.github/profile/timeline.md

 - We can work on Xake -- and server
 - Goal of moving to gitlab
 ## Week 27: 7/1/2024 - 7/5/2024
+- Deployment is working sans sage support
+- Docker depolyment of local server is being tested
+- Flash grants were awarded.
+- Email B. Ramsey about Flash Grant Stipend
+- Ximera Monthly Meeting 7/3 2pm
+- Contract awarded for Gradebook
 ## Week 28: 7/8/2024 - 7/12/2024
+- Met with Doenet
+- Met with WO, AD, PZ, for docker deploy.
+  - Successifully deployed la-carte from my machine, AD deployed from their machine
+  - Quarterly waterfall diagram produced
+  - Met with Infonomics
 ## Week 29: 7/15/2024 - 7/19/2024
 ## Week 30: 7/22/2024 - 7/26/2024
 ## Week 31: 7/29/2024 - 8/2/2024